 Although Mahon will have the crowd behind him, O’Connor said all but one of his professional bouts have been away from home, which is something he thrives off.

 “I like that energy a lot actually,” said O’Connor in an interview.
-“Grand Prairie is good for the hometown guy, but Grand Prairie, in general, is just a great place to fight for any fighter, hometown or not.
+“Grande Prairie is good for the hometown guy, but Grande Prairie, in general, is just a great place to fight for any fighter, hometown or not.
 The crowd there is great, so I’m not worried about it at all.”

-O’Connor has fought in Grand Prairie on four previous occasions and said the people of the town seem to be knowledgable in MMA, and love the sport in general.
+O’Connor has fought in Grande Prairie on four previous occasions and said the people of the town seem to be knowledgable in MMA, and love the sport in general.

 On his opponent, O’Connor said he and Mahon are actually decent friends, and he’s excited to share the cage with him again.